A Piece of poetry – ‘It’s Art but you can wear it’ MM

 “I find this oddly satisfying as it

-projects the words in a 3D space in both reality and mind.”
+projects the words into a 3D space in both reality and mind.”

 “Having written poetry for